Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: Introduction

 The NR QF measurements are performed via dedicated neutron calibrations of the material under study (scatterer).
 In a tagged elastic neutron scattering approach, the energy of a nuclear recoil $\Delta E$ is identified by the incident neutron beam energy $E_n$ and the scattering angle of the neutron $\theta$ according to Equation \ref{eq:es1} \cite{Arneodo_2000},

 where $M_n$ is the mass of the incident neutron and $M_T$ is the mass of the target nucleus.
 In the limit of $M_T \gg M_n$ one can simplify this expression to

 The scattering angle $\theta$ can be determined by the position of a backing detector (BD) capable of the gamma/neutron pulse shape discrimination (PSD).
 The signals from the scatterer acquired in coincidence with neutron-like signals of the BD represent the response of the studied material to nuclear recoils of certain energy.
 In a QF measurement performed using the endpoint approach \cite{Joshi_2014}, the continuous spectrum of NR energy depositions from all neutron scattering angles is observed.
 The maximal (``endpoint'') NR energy deposition corresponds to the case of $\theta=180^{\circ}$ from Eq.~\ref{eq:es2}.
 The tagged neutron and the endpoint approaches are subject to different systematic effects.
 The first method selects a narrow region of NR energies, but assumes that such a selection can cleanly and reliably be made.
-The second method allows a measurement of the maximal NR energy deposition, but the data require careful treatment of the spectral shape including lower-energy NR contributions.
+The second method allows a measurement of the maximal NR energy deposition, but the data require careful treatment of the spectral shape including contributions from lower-energy NR, multiple scattering of neutrons and inelastic neutron scattering with a gamma escape.

 A QF measurement also requires evaluation of the ER signal scale in the studied material.
 It may be a challenging task to measure the ER response at the exact same energies as those of NRs from the neutron calibrations.
 Rather, often the light yield of conventional gamma calibration lines such as 59.5~keV, 122~keV or 662~keV of $^{241}$Am, $^{57}$Co and $^{137}$Cs respectively is used to establish the ER scale and to define the QF value.
 In this case it is important to keep in mind that a scintillator's response to the ERs can depend on the ER energy \cite{Aitken_1967, Mengesha_1998, Beck_2015, Salakhutdinov_2015} so that one must scale QF values established for the different gamma lines appropriately for comparison.